rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Site Excluded Targets

-Update an existing site scope of excluded IP address and hostname targets
+This action is used to update an existing site scope of excluded IP address and hostname targets

 ##### Input